chtoucas/Narvalo.NET/docs/changelogs/vNext.md

   * BBAN implementation.
   * strong/weak validation of Bic, Iban & Bban (check digits).
   * provide an alternate live Currency provider (see SnvCurrencyXmlReader).
-  * currency info with implementation from BCL.
+  * currency info with implementation from the BCL.
   * money & currency formatting.
 - Narvalo.Mvp and Narvalo.Mvp.Web.
   * add localized messages in french for Narvalo.Mvp and Narvalo.Mvp.Web.